JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 Although personal sharing is the most desirable way to serve individuals, this does not rule out the effectiveness of some less personal methods for disseminating the book and its teachings.
 Many forms of sincere dissemination have a place in our efforts to help our spiritually hungry world hear a new message about God.
 To get an idea of the range of possibilities, consider the following five avenues of approach, beginning with the most impersonal:

 - public meetings
-- placement of The LIRANTIA BCok
+- placement of The URANTIA BCok
 - spiritual attraction
 - inclusion
 - personal sharing

 Public Meetings

 In public meetings, the speaker spreads the message before an assembled group.
-At the present stage in the development of the revelation, however, few public meetings are likely to be good places to present The URANTLA Book and its teachings.
+At the present stage in the development of the revelation, however, few public meetings are likely to be good places to present The URANTIA Book and its teachings.

 Experiences of readers show that, to be successful, the approach used must be low-key and specific in its targeting of a selected audience.
 This means doing research to determine the likelihood that at least a few members of the group to be addressed will find something of interest in the book.
 It also requires careful preparation.
 One can use modern communication tools such as video or sound/slide programs, but success with these materials will be strongly affected by the extent of one's mastery of media techniques.
 A high degree of quality and coherence in the presentation is required if it is to be appealing to what may be a relatively unsympathetic audience.